What do you look for in a dance pole?

 Make sure you buy your X-Pole X-Stage Lite from a reputable retailer as there’s a lot of fake X-Poles available on places like Ebay and Gumtree.

-To ensure you get what you’re paying for I’d recommend buying your X-Stage Lite directly from X-Pole, you can purchase directly from their website or from Amazon.
+To ensure you get what you’re paying for I’d recommend buying your X-Stage Lite directly from X-Pole, you can purchase directly from the X-Pole website or from Amazon.